beetlesoup/beetlesoup.github.io/README.md

 Wish I could put a quote in my div. will I change my lounge-pink button page divs eventually?

 Yes!
 Figured out how to do the dot thing to make a class :)

+Still using <br><br> every which where like a BARBARIAN. just brute forcing this shit.
+Hulk Smash.